lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing/index.md

 Assets are now moving between `drafts` and `posts` but we need to publish them out to `build`.
 For assets that are images, I want to optimize them using `imagemin`.

 Step one is to get assets—basically anything in `posts` or `pages` that is _not_ a `.md` file—to copy over to `build`.

+Step two is to add basic `imagemin` functionality to do basic image compression.

+## Building blog-related context

+Back to working on generating a blog.
+To work with posts in templates, I'm going to want them reverse-sorted by date.
+I am now taking some steps to build that context for templates...